AkshadAp17/Portfolio/replit.md

   - Fixed contact form API fetch error by using relative URLs instead of localhost
   - Streamlined projects to show only Split Money and URL Shortener projects as requested
   - Enhanced navbar responsiveness with mobile-optimized logo and navigation
+  - Fixed contact form email configuration and removed budget field from form and emails
+  - Updated footer services to remove mobile development and replace with API Integration
+  - Contact form now working perfectly with proper email notifications

 ## User Preferences